imennajar/VBA_challenge/README.md

     - How to call created functions
     - How to apply the same code in several sheets

-# Instruction
+# Instructions:
     -The ticker symbol: the symbol of each ticker without redundancy
     - Yearly change = opening price at the beginning of a given year - closing price at the end of that year
     - The percentage change = (yearly change/ opening price at the beginning of the year)*100
     - The total stock volume = sum of the stock volume of each ticker
     - Greatest % increase: the maximum of percentage change
     - Greatest % decrease: the minimum of purcentage change
-    - Greates total volume: the biggest total stock volume
+    - Greatest total volume: the biggest total stock volume

-# Software used
+# Software used:

 MS Excel

-#  Program
+#  Program:

 ## Initial interface
 ![screenshot before](/Screenshot%20(4).png)